 Porth Beach sits at the bottom of the hill leaving Newquay towards Watergate Bay, and is sheltered by headlands on either side of the long beach.
 This makes it just a 5 minute drive or 25-30 minute walk from the town centre, and just around the corner from Newquay Bay Resort.
 From the beach you can access Porth island on the east side, by a footbridge, on top of which offers spectacular 360 degree views of Newquay and the surrounding area.
 This is a great place to take your dogs for a walk, or go for a run.
-A blowhole can be witnessed at mid tide, and in particular on windy days.
+A blowhole can be witnessed at mid tide, and on particular windy days.
 Porth beach is narrow and long and with easy access, making it popular for families.
 At low tide the beach is a wonderful expanse of golden sand.
 Next to the beach is a busy pub, the Mermaid, as well as cafés and shops.
 Lifeguards are on duty during the summer months, and surfing and dogs are not allowed during these times.

 Next door to Porth beach is Whipsiderry, only accessible via steep steps.
 At low tide the beach is a great beach to explore rock pools and caves.
 With caves including the Cathedral Cavern, the Internal Regions, the Great Banqueting Hall, Boulder Cavern and Fern Cavern, its understandable why this beach made it into the top 20 of Europe’s Best Beaches.
 Whipsiderry is approximately a 5-10 minute drive from Newquay, or at the end of the road from our Newquay Bay Resort.
 It has limited parking, no lifeguards and dogs are allowed all year round.